Assistant District Attorney (Admitted Attorney: Intake Bureau)

 • drive, ambition and a keen intellect;

-• ability to work both independently and as part of a team;
+• ability to work both independently and as part of a team, including assisting and mentoring less experienced prosecutors as they rotate through the bureau;

 • ability to effectively and confidently communicate with law enforcement officials and to persuade others to act even in the face of resistance;